Highlights

 - Recommended stay; 3-7 nights

-In this arid zone where water is scarce and the land baked by the eternal sun, herds of elephants and the big cats roam the plains with the Samburu special - the Reticulated giraffe, Grevy's zebra, Beisa oryx, Somali ostrich and the long necked antelope, the gerenuk easily seen despite its harsh climes.
+In this arid zone where water is scarce and the land baked by the eternal sun, herds of elephants and the big cats roam the plains with the Samburu special - the Reticulated giraffe, Grevy's zebra, Beisa oryx, Somali ostrich and the long-necked antelope, the gerenuk easily seen despite its harsh climes.

 All the tents at Samburu Intrepids Camp are large and spacious under palm-thatched roofs with netted screens to allow for the river breeze to keep them cool and give you stunning views of the land that is Samburu.
 Each tent sits on a raised deck overlooking the brown river where the elephants sometimes make an appearance or the crocodiles come out to lounge by the river's banks.

-You can also choose to have private candlelit dinners on the deck of your canvas villa and should it get a trifle too hot, all tents are fitted with fans.
+You can also choose to have private candlelit dinners on the deck of your canvas villa, and should it get a trifle too hot, all tents are fitted with fans.

-For families with children wanting more space, you have a choice of the family tents, an ensemble of two tents with a spacious lounge and a wide deck complete with lounging chairs and tables, ideal for relaxing and private meals.
-Beautifully styled with ethno-African and modern pieces, they are simply superb for family stays.
+For families with children wanting more space, you have a choice of family tents, an ensemble of two tents with a spacious lounge and a wide deck complete with lounging chairs and tables, ideal for relaxing and private meals.
+Beautifully styled with ethno-African and modern pieces, they are superb for family stays.

 Behind the bar, surrounded by a shady sunbathing area, is our freeform swimming pool - a soothing drop of blue in this otherwise arid land.

-Rates on Request
+Rates On Request

 Per person per night sharing

-Rates are in US Dollar
+Rates are in US Dollars

 *Rates may vary according to season